Time Pressure in Software Engineering: A Systematic Review: Empirical results

-Additionally, ~\citet{sojer2014understanding} reported that perceived severity of time pressure affects individuals' attitude toward unethical reuse of code.
-In other words, developers who feel severe time pressure are more likely to have a more positive view on copying code unethically from the Internet.

-~\citet{mantyla2016mining} detected higher arousal (i.e., activity level) with sentiment analysis on more severe issues reports in JIRA repositories.
-Additionally, as issues are resolved, arousal drops, offering possible ways to detect time pressure.

 In the job demands-resources model, stress is assumed to be the result of an imbalance between demands and resources, for example, the demand for the tasks needed for the next deadline and the limited time resources before it.
-Hence many effects of stress can be linked to a lack of time.
-However, studies on Agile, Scrum, and Kanban have found mediating effects on perceived stress and time pressure.
+Hence many effects of stress can be linked to a lack of time. \citet{sanjram2013task} showed that programmers with time constraints experienced more significant workload as measured by the NASA-TLX assessment tool~\cite{hart2006nasa}.
+Furthermore, the group with time constraints failed more often when working on a separate task simulating multitasking. \citet{fehrenbacher2014behavioural} found that time pressure increases feelings of uneasiness and willingness to postpone decisions and decreases individuals' confidence.

+Taking shortcuts has been linked to time pressure in software engineering. \citet{sojer2014understanding} reported that perceived severity of time pressure affects individuals' attitude toward unethical reuse of code, meaning developers who feel severe time pressure are more likely to have a more positive view on copying code unethically from the Internet.
+Similarly, on a survey by \citet{turley1995competencies}, shortcut taking was identified as the second most negative software development competence.

+Agile ways of working have been reported to mediate the effects of time pressure. \citet{mann2005case} reported decrease of overtime work and an increase in customer satisfaction with the introduction of Scrum. \citet{laanti2013agile} reported that sustainable pace in Agile and Kanban projects lead to better performance, and that employees who reported being empowered were able to deal better with stress. \citet{tuomivaara2017short} found that developers who followed agile development process more closely felt less job strain at the end of the study period.

+Time pressure was mentioned as the second most frequent reason for unhappiness among software developers in a survey conducted by \citet{graziotin2017unhappiness}.
+Additionally, time pressure was the most frequent cause of unhappiness from factors external to the developer.
+The most common reason was ``being stuck in problem-solving".